KLMR (AM)

-KLMR (920 kHz) is a radio station which is currently silent, but previously broadcast a news/talk format.
-Licensed to Lamar, Colorado, United States, the station is owned by Aaron Leiker through licensee 25-7 Media, Inc., and featured programming from Westwood One.
+KLMR (920 kHz) is an AM radio station broadcasting a classic country format.
+Licensed to Lamar, Colorado, United States, the station is owned by Kirk Crespin and Dale Willhite, through licensee Riverside Communications, LLC.

 The station signed on in December 1948.
 Originally operating at 1340 kHz, KLMR moved to 920 kHz in 1955.

 On June 11, 2018, KLMR changed its format from classic country to news/talk/sports.